sofa-framework/sofa/applications/plugins/PSL/README.md

 We hope this example gave you some envy to learn more about it.
 Let's start with a big longer description.

+#### Installation
+The language is defined as a sofa Plugin named PSL.
+It makes use of the H-JSON parser available at: http://hjson.org/

 #### Introduction.
 The language itself is defined either in term of abstract syntax or through a given concrete syntax.
 For the simplicity of the following we will employ the H-JSON concrete syntax as it provides both readbility, compactness and clarity.
 This H-JSON flavor of the language is currently implemented in Sofa but keep in mind that other alternatives are possible based on XML or YAML instead of H-JSON.